-In 2017, Ikea announced what was sure to be the collaboration of the year: a partnership with Sonos that’s guaranteed to change the way we listen to music.
-But while no specifics were revealed at the time of the announcement, we now have a release date—or at least, a release month.
-According to a newly released video spotted by Variety, the partnership will officially be hitting shelves in August 2019.
+In 2017, IKEA announced what was sure to be the collaboration of the year: a partnership with Sonos that’s guaranteed to change the way we listen to music.
+While no specifics were revealed at the time, we now have updated imagery that reveals what this highly anticipated collaboration will look like, and it turns out, it’ll look a whole lot like furniture.
+According to a recent IKEA announcement, the soon-to-be-released Symfonisk speaker doubles as a shelf, making it the perfect solution for small space–living music lovers.
+The speaker will officially be hitting shelves (no pun intended) this coming August.

-As we discovered at last year’s Democratic Design Days event, prototypes for the collab look like a sleek series of speakers that feature brackets, thus allowing the speaker to be used as a shelf itself or within existing Ikea cabinets.
-The line, named Symfonisk, will work with all existing Wi-Fi-enabled speakers from Sonos and Ikea’s own smart lighting, thus bolstering the brand’s foray into home automation and smart tech.
+As we discovered at last year’s Democratic Design Days event, prototypes for the collab look like a sleek series of speakers that features brackets, thus allowing the speaker to be used as a shelf itself or even as a sleek nightstand accoutrement.
+The line will work with all existing Wi-Fi-enabled speakers from Sonos and IKEA’s own smart lighting, thereby bolstering the brand’s foray into home automation and smart tech.

-Although Ikea has already been working to expand its home tech offerings, the Sonos collaboration is sure to address the two biggest problems with getting into the home-automation game—namely, cost and complexity.
+Although IKEA has already been working to expand its home tech offerings, the Sonos collaboration addresses the two biggest problems with getting into the home-automation game: cost and complexity.

-“At Ikea, we strive to make solutions for life at home by integrating technology into our home furnishing offer that is easy to use and affordable, thereby making smart home technology accessible to many people,” said Björn Block of Ikea’s smart home division.
-“Together with Sonos, we want to democratize music and sound in the home, and we want to create products designed for how people listen together at home.
-By teaming up with Sonos, we want to combine Ikea home furnishing knowledge with Sonos’ expertise within great home sound.”
+“At IKEA, we strive to make solutions for life at home by integrating technology into our home furnishing offer that is easy to use and affordable, thereby making smart home technology accessible to many people,” said Björn Block of IKEA’s smart home division.
+“Together with Sonos, we want to democratize music and sound in the home and we want to create products designed for how people listen together at home.
+By teaming up with Sonos, we want to combine IKEA home furnishing knowledge with Sonos’s expertise with great home sound.”